 Created with a donation from David W. Wilson, a 1970 UNI graduate and president and owner of one of the largest privately owned automotive groups in the country, the chair seats one of the foremost experts in the college on business ethics.
 The holder of the chair attempts to educate students in the classroom and beyond about ethics and serves as a resource and authority on the topic for the community.

-The current holder of the chair and professor of management, Craig VanSandt, has been in the position since August 2013.
-He discusses the larger ethical issues facing business through the UNI Business Ethics blog.
-His "macro ethics" approach is intended to engage business, government, academic, non-profit, civic leaders to think seriously about where our society is headed, the potential ramifications of our current policies and how we can best shape our collective futures.
+The current holder of the chair and professor of management, Russell Guay, has been in the position since July 2021.
+He regularly discusses ethical issues facing business and society through his LinkedIn account.
+His ethics approach is intended to engage business, HR, academia, and non-profit leaders to think seriously about where the business world and society are headed, the potential ramifications of our current actions, and how we can best shape our futures